sudarshan2401/tp/docs/UserGuide.md

 ### Starting a lesson : `startlesson /c`

-Starts a lesson of your chosen class and facilitates the update of various class records for you.
+Starts a lesson of your chosen class and enables you to start [attendance taking](#marking-a-student-present--mark-s).

 **Command Format:** `startlesson /c CLASS_NAME`